 An editorial calendar is a document that organizes and structures content in one centralized place.

-The key factor for an editorial calendar is that it allows collaboration between multiple departments within an organization.
-Tim Stobierski, the Senior Content Marketing Specialist at Pepperland, sums it up below.
+The key factor for an editorial calendar is that it allows collaboration between multiple offices within an institution.

 So, where do I start?
 Do I use a calendar app, or a shared drive to create an editorial calendar?